paleobot/pbot-dev/Field definitions/Collections Node fields v1a.md

 Dwc:
 Info: The paleoenvironment interpretation.
 From PBDB: Select the most exact environmental category you can figure out.
 Each section of the pulldown includes some generalized "indet." terms that you should use only if a more precise determination is not possible.
 Full details from the Paleobiology Database are at: https://paleobiodb.org/public/tips/environtips.html.

-### Comments on geology
+### Comments on environment
 * Entry type: free text
-* Considerations: This is lumping together a couple of PBDB fields, but I'm trying to minimize the number of entry fields we require.
-So, it won't map straight over, per say.
+* Considerations: Maps straight to PBDB.
 * PBot:
 * dwc:
-* Info: Provide any additional information that you think is important with respect to the stratigraphic delineation of the collection, the lithological context, or the taphonomic situation.
-Feel free to quote extensively from the publication, if it includes information you can't record in our fields and you think are important.
+* Info: From PBDB: Provide any additional information, including extensive quotes from the paper, that you used to figure out these values.
+Don't leave this field blank unless the paper very specifically assigned the collection to environmental/tectonic/phase categories that exactly correspond to the ones we use.
 ## End "Geologic information*" Accordion

 ## Begin "Collecting information*" Accordion